 There are various kayak rentals located right off the hike and bike trail at numerous points around Ladybird Lake.
 Live Love Paddle, Capital Cruises, and the Rowing Dock are the best companies for rentals and tours.

-- Blanco River
+2. Blanco River

+A trip down a Texas river is guaranteed to cool you down.
 Located about an hour and a half outside of Austin, the Blanco River begins in San Marcos and flows through the quaint hill-country town of Wimberly, Texas.
 It is lined with large trees and cute river houses for a portion, while in other spots, you’ll be surrounded by large limestone cliffs.

 This river tends to be shallow during the dry season, so kayaking is only possible during the spring and summer, depending on the annual rainfall.
 Consequently, this river can be harder to navigate and is better suited for more experienced kayakers.